retorquere/zotero-better-bibtex/site/content/citing/_index.md

 ## Set your own, fixed citation keys

-You can fix the citation key for a reference by adding the text "bibtex: [your citekey]" (sans quotes) anywhere in the "extra" field of the reference, or by using biblatexcitekey\[my_key\].
+You can fix the citation key for a reference by adding the text `bibtex: [your citekey]` anywhere in the "extra" field of the reference, or by using `biblatexcitekey[my_key]`.
 You can generate a fixed citation key by selecting references, right-clicking, and selecting "Generate BibTeX key".

 ## Drag and drop/hotkey citations

 You can drag and drop citations into your LaTeX/Markdown/Orgmode editor, and it will add a proper `\cite{citekey}`/`[@citekey]`/`[[zotero://select...][@citekey]`.
-The `cite` command is configurable for LaTeX by setting the config option in the [[Preferences|Configuration]].
+The `cite` command is configurable for LaTeX by setting the config option in the [preferences]({{< ref "installation/configuration" >}}).
 Do not include the leading backslash.
 This feature requires a one-time setup: go to Zotero preferences, tab Export, under Default Output Format, select "Better BibTeX Quick Copy", and choose the Quick Copy format under the `Citation keys` preferences for BBT.

 ## Find duplicate keys through integration with [Report Customizer](https://github.com/retorquere/zotero-report-customizer)